ANSYS RedHawk Capabilities

 At the chip-level, the use of the latest process technology is typically driven by the need for one or more of the following: faster performance, greater bandwidth, higher performance-to-power ratio and reduced die size.
 The newer the process technology, the higher the opportunity for failure, and the greater the cost of design mistakes.
 This is why sign-off certification is important.

-TSMC and ANSYS engineers worked very closely together since 2006 on every process technology to ensure that all new rules, parameters and requirements for the process were considered by ANSYS solutions, and that the results correlated to their reference results from test silicon.
+ANSYS engineers have worked very closely with leading foundries since 2006 on every process technology to ensure that all new rules, parameters and requirements for the process were considered by ANSYS solutions, and that the results correlated to their reference results from test silicon.

 Power Noise Impact on Timing